google/google-authenticator-libpam/README.md

 By default, the PAM module requires the secrets file to be readable only by the owner of the file (mode 0600 by default).
-In situations where the module is used in a non-default configuration, an administrator may need more leanient file permissions, or a specific setting for their use case.
+In situations where the module is used in a non-default configuration, an administrator may need more lenient file permissions, or a specific setting for their use case.

 ### debug